Effective Date and Last Updated: August 22, 2022

 A. Affiliated Entities or Service Providers.

-We will not sell or rent any of your personal information to third parties for marketing purposes.
-However, we may disclose your information to any affiliated entity or organization and to agents and service providers.
+We will not sell or rent any of your personal information to third parties.
+However, we may disclose your information to any affiliated entities, agents, promotion partners, and service providers.
 These third parties may include various business service providers or providers that supply support for the Site or otherwise are working directly with us.
-Use of information by affiliated entities and organizations will be subject to this Policy or an agreement that is at least as restrictive as this Policy.
+Use of information by affiliated entities and service providers will be subject to this Policy or an agreement that is at least as restrictive as this Policy.
 For information on the use of information by agents and service providers, also see the “Third Party Analytics Providers” Section above.

 B. Campaign Partners.